-On Saturday, August 1, 2020, Sweetwater Authority (Authority) will reopen recreational fishing programs at Loveland and Sweetwater Reservoirs.
+On Saturday, August 1, 2020, Sweetwater Authority (Authority) reopened recreational fishing programs at Loveland and Sweetwater Reservoirs.
 Here are the details:

 Open Friday through Sunday